Enfortumab vedotin

 Gallium(III) is an iron-mimetic group-13 metal.
 Carried by transferrin, it competes with ferric iron for cellular uptake and inhibits the iron-dependent enzyme ribonucleotide reductase, blocking DNA synthesis and tumor-cell proliferation; it also adsorbs to bone hydroxyapatite and inhibits osteoclast-mediated bone resorption.
 Antineoplastic activity was documented in urothelial carcinoma and lymphoma, but the marketed use became hypercalcemia of malignancy, where the potent anti-bone-resorptive effect lowers serum calcium.

-Citations per year in this profile — a proxy for how actively the agent's renal literature is accruing.
+Primary (non–case-report) references per year — a proxy for how actively the agent's renal literature is accruing.
 Recent years are highlighted.
 Reflects curation depth, not a systematic bibliometric count.

 General onco-nephrology references

 Where Gallium nitrate sits in nephrotoxicity space — each dot is an anti-cancer agent, positioned so neighbors share a kidney-injury phenotype.
+Its 6 closest are filled and lead to a numbered marker, matching the numbered cards below.

 Padcev · Antibody-drug conjugate (Nectin-4/MMAE)